-Nearly 6,000 acres of land represent critical habitats and two watersheds at the foot of Figueroa Mountain.
+Our nearly 6,000 acres of land include several critical habitat types as well as two complete watersheds at the foot of Figueroa Mountain.

 Vegetation on the Reserve represents a rare collection of the region’s most prized plant communities: coastal sage scrub, native grassland, chaparral, coast live and blue oak woodland, valley oak savannah, riparian habitat, gray pine forest, serpentine vegetation, vernal habitat, and agricultural cultivation.

 Sedgwick is home to a great diversity of wildlife.
-Larger mammals (many pictured at water troughs via hidden cameras) include the American black bear, mountain lion, coyote, grey fox, mule deer and badger.
+Larger mammals (many caught on camera at water troughs via hidden cameras) include the American black bear, mountain lion, coyote, grey fox, mule deer and badger.
 Smaller mammals, such as ground squirrels, big-eared woodrats and shrews are also numerous, as are reptiles (including rattlesnakes!)

 Birding enthusiasts enjoy dozens of species, from the soaring golden eagles and red-tailed hawks to the noisy acorn woodpeckers and the numerous waterbirds at The Pond.
 And don’t forget the often overlooked but certainly important insect and spider communities, whether gall wasps, harvester ants or tarantulas.